 Corona is big in the bars here and goes down a treat with tacos and burritos.
 It’s usually served ice-cold and paired with a chunk of fresh lime, making it the ultimate thirst-quencher.

 Places To Stay In Mexico - Caribbean Coast View all places to stay »

 Cancun is the pride and joy of Mexico’s tourism department.
 This patch of the map started out as nothing more than a forested plot with some super-white beaches, washed by the toasty Caribbean Sea.
 These days, it’s come out of its shell, blossoming into a do-everything city, with a Hotel Zone dedicated to swanky All Inclusive stays, international eats and proper partying.

 If you’re not on the list, you’re not coming in.
 That’s the bottom line in Playacar, which is set up as an exclusive area for a select group of hotel guests.
 The gated community means you can make the most of private beaches, where crowds are about as uncommon as cloudy days.
 The whole resort’s set further down the coast from lively Cancun, and plies its trade as a specialist for explorers and easygoing types.

 The best place to start in Riviera Maya is the beaches.
 Huge brushstrokes of sand add a belt of dove white to the green and blue coastline, and sunbathers pepper the shore from Cancun right the way down to Tulum.
-The hotels are all from a high-end mould, and feel more like little villages than just somewhere to catch 40 winks.
+The All Inclusive hotels are all from a high-end mould, and feel more like little villages than just somewhere to catch 40 winks.
 Take the luxury El Dorado Royale, with its palm-lined pools and open-air bars which hug the turquoise waters of the Caribbean Sea.

 Things To Do View all »